bwelte99/SipHash-FPGA-Accelerator/README.md

 **NOTE:** You must source these scripts in Vivado's TCL console; they will fail if run from a bash shell.

 **4)** You now have a project with a functioning replica of the SipHash core's test benches on one or both boards.
+By default, the SipHash cores are configured to implement SipHash1-3.
 You can either make edits as desired, or click 'Generate Bitstream' to create a bitfile which can directly program an FPGA or be exported to Vitis to create a software project.

 ## Reproducing Results in Vitis
 ### Prerequisites